APRIL 16, 2017: Dustin Johnson begins his ninth week at the top of the World Ranking.

 MOST TIMES AS NO. 1

-Although several number ones - including Tiger Woods - have held the position for just one week before being displaced, only Tom Lehman among the sixteen has been world number one for a single week in his career, in 1997.
+Although several number ones - including Tiger Woods - have held the position for just one week before being displaced, only Tom Lehman among the nineteen has been world number one for a single week in his career, in 1997.

 Tiger Woods was 21 years and 167 days old when he first became world number one on June 15, 1997.
 Rory McIlroy became the second youngest at 22 years and 312 days when he took over the top spot on March 4, 2012.